mnelson4/yet-another-related-posts-plugin/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=mitcho%40mitcho%2ecom&item_name=mitcho%2ecom%2fcode%3a%20donate%20to%20Michael%20Yoshitaka%20Erlewine&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: related, posts, post, pages, page
 Requires at least: 2.1
-Tested up to: 2.3.2
+Tested up to: 2.5.1
-Stable tag: 1.5.1
+Stable tag: 2.0

 Returns a list of the related entries based on keyword matches, limited by a certain relatedness threshold.
 Like the tried and true Related Posts plugins—just better!

 ## Description

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.
-YARPP is based on the work of [Peter Bowyer](http://peter.mapledesign.co.uk/weblog/archives/wordpress-related-posts-plugin), [Alexander Malov, and Mike Lu](http://wasabi.pbwiki.com/Related%20Entries).
 Key features include:

 1. *Limiting by a threshold*: Peter Bowyer did the great work of making the algorithm use MySQL's [fulltext search](dev.mysql.com/doc/en/Fulltext_Search.html) score to identify related posts.
 But it just displayed, for example, the top 5 most "relevant" entries, even if some of them weren't at all relevant.
 Now you can set a threshold limit for relevance, and you get more related posts if there are more related posts and less if there are less.
 Ha!
+2. *Using tags and categories*: **New in 2.0!** The new 2.0 algorithm uses tags and categories.
+The new options screen puts you in control of how these factors should be used.
+3. *Disallowing certain tags or categories*: **New in 2.0!** You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
-2. *Related posts and pages*: **New in 1.1!** Puts you in control of pulling up related posts, pages, or both.
+4. *Related posts and pages*: **New in 1.1!** Puts you in control of pulling up related posts, pages, or both.
-3. *Simple installation*: **New in 1.5!** Automatically displays related posts after content on single entry pages without any theme tinkering.
+5. *Simple installation*: **New in 1.5!** Automatically displays related posts after content on single entry pages without any theme tinkering.
-4. *Miscellany*: a nicer options screen, displaying the fulltext match score on output for admins, an option to allow related posts from the future, a couple bug fixes, etc.
+6. *Miscellany*: a nicer options screen (including a sample display of the code that is produced **New in 2.0**), displaying the fulltext match score on output for admins, an option to allow related posts from the future, a couple bug fixes, etc.

 ## Installation

 ### Auto display

-With YARPP 1.5, you can just put the `yarpp` directory in your `/wp-content/plugins/` directory, activate the plugin, and you're set!
+Since YARPP 1.5, you can just put the `yarpp` directory in your `/wp-content/plugins/` directory, activate the plugin, and you're set!
 You'll see related posts in single entry (permalink) pages.
 If all your pages say "no related posts," see the FAQ.

 ### Manual installation